 The Main Menu item, CHANGE PARAMETER VALUES, leads to several sub-menus that contain adjustable operating parameters.
-These parameters provide basic functions such as motor overload protection and advanced features that allow you to customize operation of the drive to fit your application.
+These parameters provide basic functions such as motor overload protection and advanced features that allow you to customize the operation of the drive to fit your application.

-Section Error!
-Reference source not found., starting on page Error!
-Bookmark not defined., contains a complete list of the parameters along with a description of their function and instructions on setting them.
+Section 4, starting on page 17, contains a complete list of the parameters along with a description of their function and instructions on setting them.